 I’ve been closely following American politics for years now, even more so since 2016, when the media reaction to the surprising election of Donald Trump took Western nations by storm.
 One undeniable, self-evident reality I was constantly reminded of, was that America is divided.
 This fact is simply undeniable, the United States’ political polarization is palpable.
 But in roughly four years spent reading American political outlets, watching and engaging in online debates with US citizens, students, and occasionally journalists, of listening to public intellectuals and political commentators, I’ve never seen such an immediate and unanimous reaction by both left and right as with the one to George Floyd’s murder in Minneapolis by an a US law-enforcement agent.

-From Charlottesville to the Covington Catholic students, passing through Russian interference and Brett Kavanaugh Supreme Court nomination, all the way to the Jussie Smollett case and even Joe Biden sexual assaults claims, there hasn’t been a single media event, case, dispute or controversy that drew the one-sided condemnation that we’ve seen directed towards Derek Chauvin, the police officer responsible for suffocating Floyd by kneeling on his neck (who was immediately fired and now officially charged with 3rd-degree murder).
+From Charlottesville to the Covington Catholic student controversy, passing through Russian interference and Brett Kavanaugh Supreme Court nomination, all the way to the Jussie Smollett case and even Joe Biden sexual assaults claims, there hasn’t been a single media event, case, dispute, or controversy, that drew the one-sided condemnation that we’ve seen directed towards Derek Chauvin, the police officer responsible for suffocating Floyd by kneeling on his neck (who was immediately fired and now officially charged with 3rd-degree murder).

 by: Mark Granza